 These filters take over automatically, based on the action you set as a trigger.

+While segmentation and targeting appear similar, targeting picks up right where segmentation left off.
 Targeting occurs within the particular way in which we evaluate how inviting a segment is.

 This could be achieved through any of the characteristics below:

 Targeted email marketing can work miracles for your email marketing efforts since your email content will be tailored to your recipients’ needs.

 This way, your subscribers will feel valued and buy your new products or services more easily.

 A great example of email targeting done right comes from EM Cosmetics:

 The brand has a simple email campaign to target cart abandoners (like myself) and lead them towards conversion.
 So, does this email work?

 Well, based on my experience as a buyer, a clever cart abandonment email campaign that has the right level of personalization is better than any random email blast!

 And if you’re wondering how to get started, Moosend has all the personalization features you’ll ever need to grab those subscribers’ attention.

 Due to the lack of scheduling and planning, an email blast is neither consistent nor frequent.
 As a result, despite all the hard work on behalf of the digital marketer, the impact is zero.